Dreamescaper/MobileBlazorBindingsDocs/maui-blazor-bindings/walkthroughs/skiasharp.md

 To get started install the following NuGet packages:

-1. Into the .NET Standard project with your Razor files install the `Microsoft.MobileBlazorBindings.SkiaSharp` NuGet package.
+1. Into the .NET Standard project with your Razor files install the `BlazorBindings.Maui.SkiaSharp` NuGet package.
 1. Install the platform-specific NuGet packages in each platform project:
     1. Android, iOS, macOS, and Windows projects: install the `SkiaSharp.Views.Forms` NuGet package.
     1. Windows projects: install the `SkiaSharp.Views.WPF` and `SkiaSharp.Views.Forms.WPF` NuGet packages.